Eshel19/Real-Time-License-Plate-Recognition-System-Using-FPGA/README.md

 ### Live System Runtime (103+ Hours)

 ![System Runtime](ALPR_SYSTEM/docs/images/100H_runtime.jpg)
-*Figure65: Live LCD display showing system uptime of over 103 hours with stable FPS and no errors.
+*Figure 6: Live LCD display showing system uptime of over 103 hours with stable FPS and no errors.
 This confirms long-term robustness and real-time operation of the ALPR pipeline on FPGA.*

 ---

 ## Project Status